Cecil B. DeMille: Adventure films and dramatic spectacles

 In 1939, DeMille's Union Pacific was successful through DeMille's collaboration with the Union Pacific Railroad.
 The Union Pacific gave DeMille access to historical data, early period trains, and expert crews, adding to the film's authenticity.
 During pre-production, DeMille was dealing with his first serious health issue.
 In March 1938, he underwent a major emergency prostatectomy.
 He had a post-surgery infection from which he nearly did not recover, citing streptomycin as his saving grace.
 The surgery caused him to suffer from sexual dysfunction for the rest of his life, according to some family members.
 After his surgery and the success of Union Pacific, DeMille first used three-strip Technicolor in 1940, in North West Mounted Police.
 DeMille wanted to film in Canada, but due to budget constraints, the film was instead shot in Oregon and Hollywood.
 Critics were impressed with the visuals but found the scripts dull, calling it DeMille's "poorest Western".
 Despite the criticism, it was Paramount's highest-grossing film of the year.
 Audiences liked its highly saturated color, so DeMille made no further black-and-white features.
 DeMille was anti-communist and abandoned a project in 1940 to film Ernest Hemingway's For Whom the Bell Tolls due to its communist themes, even though he had already paid $100,000 for the rights to the novel.
 He was so eager to produce the film that he hadn't yet read it.
 He claimed he abandoned the project in order to complete a different project, but it was actually to preserve his reputation and avoid appearing reactionary.
 (Note: The project was later completed by DeMille's former assistant director Sam Wood who was notoriously anti-communist.)
 While concurrently filmmaking, he served during World War II at age 60 as his neighborhood air-raid warden.

-In 1942, DeMille worked with Jeanie MacPherson and William deMille to produce a film, Queen of Queens, that was intended to be about Mary, mother of Jesus.
+In 1942, DeMille worked with Jeanie MacPherson and William DeMille to produce a film, Queen of Queens, that was intended to be about Mary, mother of Jesus.
 After reading the screenplay, Daniel A. Lord warned DeMille that Catholics would find the film too irreverent while non-Catholics would consider it Catholic propaganda.
 Consequently, the film was never made.
 MacPherson worked as a scriptwriter on many of DeMille's films.
 (Note: DeMille claimed that MacPherson was not a good writer, but she received credit in his films because she gave him many ideas for the screenplays.)
 In 1938, DeMille supervised the film compilation Land of Liberty as the American film industry's contribution to the 1939 New York World's Fair.
 He used clips from his own films in it.
-Land of Liberty was not high-grossing, but it was well-received, and DeMille was asked to shorten its running time to allow for more showings per day.
+Land of Liberty was not a high-grossing film, but it was well-received, and DeMille was asked to shorten its running time to accommodate more showings per day.
 MGM distributed the film in 1941 and donated profits to World War II relief charities.